SlavovLab/SPP/README.md

 ### Description

-This repository contains a collection of scripts for processing, integrating, and analyzing single-cell proteomics data acquired by mass-spectrometry.
+This repository contains a collection of scripts and pipelines for processing, integrating, and analyzing single-cell proteomics data acquired by mass-spectrometry.
 It originated from the [SCoPE2 pipeline](https://doi.org/10.5281/zenodo.4339954), which was abstracted and generalized so that it can be used [plexDIA](https://scp.slavovlab.net/plexDIA), [pSCoPE](https://scp.slavovlab.net/pSCoPE), and other types of mass-spec proteomics data.

 ------------